arnold on Feb 25, 2019

 There is a section for keyword ideas.
 Be careful there.
 Just because Google recommends it doesn’t mean that you should use it.
 99.5% of those keywords will be bad keywords.
 Only use a keyword if it really makes sense for your Ad group.

 There will be a section on the right that tells you the anticipated clicks based on your total budget and clicks.
 Sometimes this section works great, and sometimes I get no data no matter how high I bid.
 You can see in the example below that I did not get any data.
 If this happens to you do not worry about it.
+Click Save and Continue after all your keywords are entered.

 The last thing we will need to do is write an ad that will display in the Google SERP.
 I entered all my text in the form below to create my ad.
 The preview is shown on the right.
 The Final URL is where the person who clicks your ad will be taken.
 Make sure you have a designated landing page for each group and that it is not just your home page.
 Follow all the best practices for writing the Ad that you saw in the Google Ads Fundamentals training.
 You can skip the URL options.